bennylope/django-organizations/docs/custom_usage.rst

 .. note::
     The view mixins expressly allow superusers to access organization resources.
-If this is undesired behaviour you will need to use your own mixins.
+If this is undesired behavior you will need to use your own mixins.